GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 In particular, the most efficient value of the #clip-t parameter has been used.
 Unsurprisingly, employing the neural network offers a tangible advantage compared to simply averaging the #doa maps.
 Those results confirm the qualitative observations made above.
-When provided with the ground-truth #doa spectra, #psi-dnn allows to achieve an almost perfect precision.
+When provided with the ground-truth #doa spectra, #psi-dnn allows achieving an almost perfect precision.
 However, the recall score slightly lags behind with a value of 90.54%.
-The few missed detections consist in situations where at least one of the sources remain strictly in front of or behind the agent during the entire trajectory.
+The few missed detections consist of situations where at least one of the sources remains strictly in front of or behind the agent during the entire trajectory.
 The indirect triangulation phenomenon leveraged by our method then becomes almost infeasible and the distance cannot be accurately estimated.
 Nonetheless, even in challenging cases where no clear cone intersection can be visually distinguished, the network sometimes manages to perform correct detections by relying on the prior it has learned during training.